 Refer to TTC Procedure 16-1-9, "Credit Through Experiential Learning."

 - Trident Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, diplomas and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Trident Technical College.
 The Commission on Colleges should be contacted only if there is evidence that appears to support the college's significant non-compliance with a requirement or standard.

 TTC accepts coursework completed from an approved, regionally accredited post-secondary institution recognized by the United States Department of Education.

 III.
 ADVANCED STANDING PROCESS

 - Upon receipt of official documentation, the Registrar's office will automatically award transfer credits listed in TTC’s transfer equivalency database.
-For credits not listed in the transfer equivalency database, the Registrar’s office, in conjunction with Academic Affairs, will evaluate, award, and enter equivalency information in the transfer equivalency database.
+For credits not listed in the transfer equivalency database, the Registrar’s office, in conjunction with the Division of Education, will evaluate, award, and enter equivalency information in the transfer equivalency database.
 TTC may award either equivalent or non-equivalent course credits.

 Upon receipt of the military documentation the Registrar’s office will automatically award transfer credits listed in TTC’s transfer equivalency database.
-For credits not listed in the transfer equivalency database, the Registrar’s office, in conjunction with Academic Affairs, will evaluate, award, and enter equivalency information in the transfer equivalency database.
+For credits not listed in the transfer equivalency database, the Registrar’s office, in conjunction with the Division of Education, will evaluate, award, and enter equivalency information in the transfer equivalency database.
 TTC may award both equivalent and non-equivalent course credits.